 Here’s a working example:

-Let’s say the two trap greyhound system in reverse, as it were, had identified Trap 4 as the most probable trap to lose at, say, Hove.
-Now your general analysis indicates that Trap 4 loses about 42% of all races over a 3 year period.
+Let’s say the two trap greyhound system in reverse, as it were, had identified Trap 4 as the most probable trap to lose at.
+Your analysis indicates that Trap 4 loses about 42% of all races.
 42% is still a big risk right?